bhanga-manish/bhanga.github.io/_posts/2020-05-26-Calculating Multiple Linear Regression Parameters.md

 $$ X^TX\hat{ß} = X^TY $$

-These vector normal equations are similar to normal equations that can be obtained using derivatives(link to wikipedia topic).
+These vector normal equations are similar to normal equations that can be obtained using derivatives.
 To find the best fit estimated parameters for the $\hat{ß}$, We need to solve the normal equation so by multiplying both side by $X^TX$ we will get

 $$ \hat{ß} = (X^TX)^-1X^TY $$

-Let’s put this equation to use for one of our examples.
+- $X^T$ - is known as X-transpose(switch rows with the columns of the matrix)
+- $X^TX$ -  is the dot product between X and X-Transpose
+- $(X^TX)^-1$ - is the inverser of $X^TX$

+Let’s use this equation to find the best fit estimated parameters for our example.
+To solve this normal equation all you need to know is matrix addition, subtraction, matrix multiplication (Dot product) and Inverse.
+Please note that following computations are done for the purpose of understanding the process of estimating parameters.